General Physical Properties of Group 14 Elements

 6. Carbon Monoxide (CO):

 (iii) It is manufactured in the form of water and produces gas.

 (iii) CO is used in the extraction of many metals from their oxide ores.

-Carbon Dioxide (CO2):
+7. Carbon Dioxide (CO2):

-Properties: It is a colourless and odourless gas.
+(i) It is a colourless and odourless gas.

 Compounds of Silicon

-Silicates are metal derivatives of silicic acid, H2SiO3 and can be obtained by fusing metal oxides or metal carbonates with sand.
+- Silicates are metal derivatives of silicic acid, H2SiO3 and can be obtained by fusing metal oxides or metal carbonates with sand.